eshant-jain/documents/java_questions.md

 Which datastructure HashMap internally uses to store data?
 Difference between HashMap and HashTable?
 Can we have null key in HashMap/TreeMap/HashTable
+Why hash-code is required? why overriding equals is not Sufficient?
 How HashMap works in Java?
 How ConcurrentHashMap works in Java?
 How SynchronizedHashMap works in Java?
 Multimap(Not from Guava, write your implementation) How to sort values in HashMap?

+# String
+How many objects will be created for : String s = new String ("ABC");

-Scenario based:
+# Scenario based:
 Can we override static method?
-if no whether it will be runtime error or compile time?
+If no whether it will be runtime error or compile time?
+Ans: this instance method cannot override the static method from parent

 If I have a student class with int id and String name and I put this in hashMap/TreeMap what will happen?

-Apply encapsulation in your Employee class
+Apply encapsulation in your Employee class?

+Overriding: A a = new B(); a.i; a.j; // i is in A j is in B

 Can two Threads access two methods of same class simultaneously?
   ```
     class Employee{